rocker-org/rocker/doc/RockerIntro.md

 ## Introducing Rocker: Docker for R

-> You only know tow things about Docker.
+> You only know two things about Docker.
 First, it uses Linux
 > containers.
 Second, the Internet won't shut up about it.
 >
 > -- attributed to Solomon Hykes, Docker CEO